(image courtesy of lyndapringle.hubpages.com).

 Here is the basic story line of ‘Gray Mountain’ set in western Virginia, eastern Kentucky, and of course bits of West Virginia as well, courtesy of the summary on Amazon— “The year is 2008 and Samantha Kofer’s career at a huge Wall Street law firm is on the fast track—until the recession hits and she gets downsized, furloughed, escorted out of the building.
 Samantha, though, is one of the “lucky” associates.
 She’s offered an opportunity to work at a legal aid clinic for one year without pay, after which there would be a slim chance that she’d get her old job back.

 “In a matter of days Samantha moves from Manhattan to Brady, Virginia, population 2,200, in the heart of Appalachia, a part of the world she has only read about.
 Mattie Wyatt, lifelong Brady resident and head of the town’s legal aid clinic, is there to teach her how to “help real people with real problems.”
 For the first time in her career, Samantha prepares a lawsuit, sees the inside of an actual courtroom, gets scolded by a judge, and receives threats from locals who aren’t so thrilled to have a big-city lawyer in town.
-And she learns that Brady, like most small towns, harbors some big secrets.
+And she learns that Brady, like most small towns, harbors some big secrets.“Her new job takes Samantha into the murky and dangerous world of coal mining, where laws are often broken, rules are ignored, regulations are flouted, communities are divided, and the land itself is under attack from Big Coal.
+Violence is always just around the corner, and within weeks Samantha finds herself engulfed in litigation that turns deadly.”

 Having myself spent time in Appalachia, and even briefly worked with VISTA workers there near Burnsville N.C. when I was in high school, I have seen the poverty, devastation, and misery that exists in that region.
 I have also heard the lies about how the EPA and government regulation are what is mainly causing the coal industry to decline.
 Wrong.
 What is causing the loss of jobs in the coal industry is mostly: 1) mechanization of the industry in general, and 2) mountain top removal using explosives.
 You need less employees if you extract the coal that way.
 It would be nice if the politicians in Kentucky, N.C. and West Virginia, instead of being in the pockets of Big Coal, would hold them accountable for their behavior, perhaps especially their treatment of their own employees.
 But no. They defend them, and do nothing to encourage the industry to convert to cleaner forms of energy, when in fact the mountains of Appalachia are perfect places to harvest the wind and sun’s energies.